 - Mahou Sentai Magiranger has Hikaru and Urara's wedding cut short by Lunagel appearing, out of breath and bringing news of N. Ma's arrival.

-- Lampshaded in an episode of the soap opera One Life to Live, in which a character points out that "whenever we go to a wedding, no one ever gets married."
+- A very common Soap Opera trope, usually in the form of someone objecting in a violent manner.
+Even Lampshaded in an episode of One Life to Live, in which a character points out that "whenever we go to a wedding, no one ever gets married."

 - Dynasty: The Moldavian Wedding Massacre cliffhanger.
 Everyone in attendance got shot and the actors had no idea who was going to survive to the next season